jes/scamp-cpu/doc/OS.md

 # Operating System notes

-We'll have a very short boot ROM permanently mapped into memory at address 0, 256 words long.
+We have a very short boot ROM permanently mapped into memory at address 0, 256 words long.
-When the machine is reset the PC would be reset to 0 which would cause the boot ROM to execute.
+When the machine is reset the PC is reset to 0 which causes the boot ROM to execute.
-The boot ROM's only job is to liaise with the storage device (hard disk? compactflash? sd? not sure yet) and load the kernel from the first N KBytes from the storage into RAM and then jump to it.
+The boot ROM's only job is to liaise with the CompactFlash card and load the kernel from the first N KBytes from the storage into RAM and then jump to it.
 See [BOOT.md](BOOT.md).

-The kernel contains implementations of the system calls, and space for system buffers etc.
+The kernel contains implementations of the system calls, and space for system buffers, etc.

 At startup, the kernel just executes `/bin/init`.